|

 c Rich Bonsor |

-On Thursday the 31st of October a dark morph Booted Eagle was reported as having been seen over the village of Nettlebed in Oxfordshire and the next day it was seen over Remenham Hill some four miles south and just over the county border in neighbouring Berkshire
+On Thursday the 31st of October a dark morph Booted Eagle was reported as having been seen over the village of Nettlebed in Oxfordshire and the next day it was seen over Remenham Hill some four miles south and just over the county border in neighbouring Berkshire.

-The most contentious of these rejected records concerns an individual that was present in Ireland from March to August 1999 then moved across Britain to Orkney where it remained from October 1999 to February 2000.It was placed in Cat D and finally Cat E
+The most contentious of these rejected records concerns an individual that was present in Ireland from March to August 1999 then moved across the Irish Sea to Orkney where it remained from October 1999 to February 2000.

 Its abraded plumage suggested previous captivity